Program’s Mission Statement

 Monday - patient care a.m. and p.m. and scholarly time

-Tuesday - patient care a.m., case review with Dr. Press, p.m. - patient care
+Tuesday - patient care a.m., case review, p.m. - patient care

 Wednesday - schedule same as Monday

 Selection Procedure and Admission Criteria